-Don't get a new career.
-Consistency in your career history is a good thing to lending institutions.
-Getting a new job may not affect your ability to qualify for a loan - especially if you are getting a better salary.
-However, if you switch careers before your loan is approved, your process could fail or be bogged down.
+Don't get a new job.
+Your recent job history should show consistency.
+Getting a new job may not affect your ability to qualify for a mortgage loan - especially if you are getting a better salary.
+However, switching jobs in the middle of your application process may influence whether or not you are approved.

 Don't move money around or change banks.
 Your lender will ask for recent bank statements on accounts in your name: savings, checking, money market, and other liquid assets.
 To eliminate fraud, lenders look for a clear and consistent picture of how you earn your money and where additional wealth comes from.
 No matter the reason, changing banks or transferring money can raise a red flag with the lender and impede your loan process.

 Don't give your FSBO (for sale by owner) seller earnest money, delivered to his door.
 As a rule, your good faith money belongs to you, not to the seller up until the sale is final.
 Although your seller might not understand this, any good faith money should go toward your closing expenses.
 Find an attorney or other neutral person who will hang on to the money or put it in a trust account until you close.
 Your contract should specify who keeps the earnest funds if the transaction fails.